 has to urinate frequently

 is drinking or eating much more than usual

 has swelling of the feet or ankles

 your child is still wetting the bed at age 7 years

-Also let the doctor know if you're feeling frustrated with the situation or could use some help.
+Also let the doctor know if your child is experiencing a lot of stress, if you're feeling frustrated with the situation, or could use some help.
 In the meantime, your support and patience can go a long way in helping your child feel better about the bedwetting.